domeleon/domeleon-docs/docs/forms.md

 ## formField

 Here's how we could use an input function with `formField`.
-Note that in a typical app we'd probably write a reusable formField per data type in our app, to minimise boilerplate, as we'll see later.
+Note that in a typical app we'd probably write a reusable formField, to minimise boilerplate, as we'll see later.

 ```ts
 import { Component, div } from 'domeleon';